aviupadhyayula/wbl/README.md

 ## sync_training.py

 Syncs training phrases for matching intents between two agents.
-Works by examining all common intents between a reference agent and a target agent, and then updating the target agent's intents' training phrases with the reference agent's.
+Works by examining all common intents between a reference agent and a target agent, and then updating the target agent's training phrases with the reference agent's.

 ### To use:
 - Set the `REFERENCE` environment variable to the agent whose training phrases you'd like to copy over.
 The content should be in the format `projects/.../locations/.../agents/...`